patrickd-/wrappitmq.node/README.md

 ## PubSub

 Publisher publishes a message on a certain topic.
 You may block execution until the Broker confirms that it has received the message.
 The message will be broadcast to *all* Subscribers listening on that topic.
 There is no acknowledgement and persistence handling for these exchanges.
-Messages will be lost of nobody has subscribed to the topic.
+Messages will be lost if nobody has subscribed to the topic.

 ```javascript
 const PubSub = require('ipc').PubSub;